Gifted and Honors Education

 LESD Gifted Email Group

 The purpose of this email group is to maintain communication with parents of identified gifted students in the Litchfield Elementary School District.

-Who: Parents of identified LESD gifted students in grades K-8 and their children in grades K-8
+Who: Identified LESD gifted students in grades K-8 and their parents.

 You will also find updated gifted education news and resources for teachers, administrators and parents of gifted learners at www.azed.gov/gifte